sebwinte/cc2/README.md

 ```python
 pip install -r requirements.txt
 ```
-> cc2 uses the [@FFmpeg](https://www.ffmpeg.org/) framework to compress and convert the videos.
+> Note: cc2 uses the [@FFmpeg](https://www.ffmpeg.org/) framework to compress and convert the videos.
 So make sure ffmpeg is already installed on your system.
-> Python >= 3.6

 Quickstart
 ----------